─CURRICULUM

 `Are There Algorithms that

-Discover Causal Structure?'' (with David Freedman) Synthese 121(1999), pp. 29_54.
-(Earlier version appeared as
+Discover Causal Structure?'' (with David Freedman) Synthese 121(1999),

-"Rejoinder to Korb and Wallace and to Spirtes, Glymour, and Scheines" U.C.
-Berkeley, Dept of Statistics, Technical
+Wallace and to Spirtes, Glymour, and Scheines" U.C.
+Berkeley, Dept of

-Report #514, March 1998.)
+Statistics, Technical Report #514, March 1998.)

 `Causation' in A Companion to the Philosophy of Science,